Jürgen Säumel

-Jürgen Säumel (born 8 September 1984) is an Austrian former professional footballer who played as a midfielder.
+Jürgen Säumel (born 8 September 1984) is an Austrian professional football coach and former player who is currently the head coach at SK Sturm Graz.

+During his playing career, Säumel represented the Austria national football team at UEFA Euro 2008.
+He also played abroad for several seasons in Italy and Germany.

 Club career

 After Säumel's contract with SK Sturm Graz expired, he decided to sign for Torino on 22 July 2008 on a three-year contract.
 After a season with Torino and a half-year loan spell at Brescia, he signed for MSV Duisburg.

 International career

 Säumel was a member of the Austrian UEFA Euro 2008 squad, making his first appearance of Euro 2008 for the host nation in a 1–0 defeat to Croatia.
 He was substituted after 61 minutes, being replaced by the veteran Ivica Vastić.